simonmeusel/Textup/README.md

 Yeah, you heared right.
 Now you can generate huge text in minecraft.
 And it's for free.
 You only have to install a plugin.
 Right, thst's easy.

 Textup  Copyright (C) 2016  Simon Meusel

     This program comes with ABSOLUTELY NO WARRANTY;
-    This is free software, and you are welcome to redistribute it under certain conditions;

 # Installation